chaosvolt/cdda-arcana-mod/README.md

 * Levels 2-5, requires a decent intellect to understand.
 Used to craft disposable magic scrolls.
 Conceals magic lessons behind myths concerning a pantheon of otherworldly gods.

 ##### Sanguine Codex
-* Blood magic, for levels 3-6.
-Allows crafting the silver athame, and producing blood essence.
-Second option is for extracting blood essence from a used chalice.
+* Blood magic, for levels 2-7.
+Allows crafting the silver athame, and producing blood essence, and making the various items used the __Sanguine Order__.

 ##### The Cleansing Flame
-* Levels 4-7.
+* Levels 3-8.
 Religious book, written by an order of witch-hunters, it allows crafting a select number of sanctioned items fueled by dull essence.

 ##### Oaths to the Chalice
-* Also a religious book, skill levels 5-8.
+* Also a religious book, skill levels 4-9.
 Allows crafting the offering chalice, recipes for sacrificing items to obtain essence, and magic items related to __The Keepers of The Oath__.
 Also needed to extract blood essence from a used chalice.

 ##### To Master the Unknown
 * Levels 6-10.
 A book for summoning your very own pet monstrosities.